TyOverby/Notepad/README.md

-This is a persistant text area that saves data to the browser using localstorage.
+This is a persistent text area that saves data to the browser using localstorage.